wimgielis/PythonScript_NotepadPlusPlus/README.md

 - TM1Tools (Alt-f):
 4 tools.
 Remove empty lines, remove left of caret, rework hierarchy notations.
 Copy to the clipboard afterwards.

+- ReplaceGibberishWithTM1rules (no shortcut):
+Replace the value of code 565 in *.pro files with something deterministic.

 - TreatEmeilText.py (alt-a):
 Probably only useful to me :-) To format emails from Gmail.
 Also, also extra text to emails from Neil